susimsek/blog/content/posts/en/golang-gin-first-application.md

 ---
-title: 'Gin - Your First Application'
+title: 'Gin - First Application'
 date: '2024-12-14'
 summary: 'A beginner-friendly guide to creating your first Golang Gin application from scratch.
 Learn the basics and start your journey with Gin.'
 thumbnail: '/images/golang-gin-first-app-thumbnail.jpg'